-It’s normal to experience sadness and to grieve after loss.
-But that doesn’t make it easy.
-Some people say grief is the most powerful thing that can be experienced in everyday life.
-It’s what happens after the loss of someone or something really important to you.
-Everyone experiences grief differently – so try not to compare yourself to anyone else or get too worried if some of this stuff is or isn’t affecting you.
+Grief is an individual experience, it’s what happens after you lose someone or something important to you.
+You don’t even have to know the person for their loss to impact you.
+Everyone experiences grief differently.
+Our culture, gender, age, past experiences of loss, and belief systems can also affect the way we grieve, so try not to compare yourself to anyone else or get too worried if some of this stuff is or isn’t affecting you.

 Grief is a normal and natural response to loss and it can affect many parts of our lives.
 Sometimes it can make the simplest task feel really hard to do.

 These are some things you might notice

 You might feel some or all of these things:

 - guilt (about the past, or about being happy in the future)